bioinfodlsu/rice-pilaf/prepare_data/README.md

 This app uses the overlapping community detection algorithm [FOX](https://dl.acm.org/doi/10.1145/3404970) to detect modules in the coexpression network.
 To run this algorithm, download the `LazyFox` binary from this [repository](https://github.com/TimGarrels/LazyFox).
 As mentioned in the LazyFox [paper](https://peerj.com/articles/cs-1291/), running LazyFox with a queue size of 1 and a thread count of 1 is equivalent to running the original FOX algorithm.

-Assuming that the `LazyFox` binary is saved in `workflow/scripts` (together with the Python scripts for data preparation), the recipe to run it relative to this directory is as follows:
+💡 Assuming that the `LazyFox` binary is saved in `workflow/scripts` (together with the Python scripts for data preparation) and `workflow/scripts` is also the working directory, the recipe to run it is as follows:

 ```
 ./LazyFox --input-graph ../../../data/networks/OS-CX.txt --output-dir temp --queue-size 1 --thread-count 1 --disable-dumping